Jenessyl/Python_Pet/docs/PROPOSAL.md

 The goal for this project is to simulate a pet with needs that you care for.

-Our focus will be on the student faculty relationship as it pertains to advising.

-Student and faculty users will have separate views and menu options.

 ### Key Features

 * Pet Customization